KonstantinosBarmpas/Simplified-Binary-Tree-Of-Boolean-Fuction/README.md

 # **Simplified Binary Tree of Boolean Function**

-## Assignment for "Software Engineering" at Imperial College London department of Electrical and Electronic Engineering.
+## Assignment for "Algorithms and Data Structures" at Imperial College London department of Electrical and Electronic Engineering.

 ---